rhymeswithmogul/PSGemini/man/en-US/Add-PSGeminiKnownCertificate.md

 ```

 ### -HostName
 The host name (i.e., Subject) field of the certificate, minus qualifiers such as "CN=".
-The Gemini protocol does not check the SAN (subjectAltName) field.
+The Gemini protocol does not check the SAN (subjectAltName) field, but both the hostname and port are used in the TOFU certificate validation scheme.

 ```yaml
 Type: String